Xilinx/dfx-mgr/README.md

 DFX-MGR recognizes the designs under `/lib/firmware/xilinx` on device filesystem, location can be updated in `daemon.conf`.
 Designs could be downloaded using dnf or any other package manager or manually copied to the previously mentioned location.
-Each sub-folder upto 5 hierarchical level under `/lib/firmware/xilinx` will be treated as a base shell design if it contain a shell.json file, or the sub-folder name is `rpu` or `RPU`.
-Base design folder can then have sub-folder for each of the accelerators.
+Each sub-folder upto 5 hierarchical levels under `/lib/firmware/xilinx` will be treated as a base/static shell design if it contain a shell.json file, or the sub-folder name is `rpu` or `RPU`. base/static design folder can then have sub-folder for each of the accelerators.
 Each accelerator is expected to have a accel.json.
 Have a look at below folder structure for more understanding and the details of json config files.

-The expected directory structure under `/lib/firmware/xilinx` which contains a 3x1 PL shell design, and a flat shell design.
-3x1 `base_design` shell has an accelerator called FFT which contains three different partial bitstreams for three slots of base shell.
+The expected directory structure under `/lib/firmware/xilinx` which contains a 2x1 PL shell design, and a flat shell design.
+2x1 `base_design` shell has an accelerator which contains two different partial bitstreams for two slots of base/static shell.
-`base_design` needs to have base shell bitstream and shell.json.
+`base_design` needs to have base/static shell bitstream and shell.json.
 DFX-MGR expects '_slot#' as subfolders for each of the accelerators for DFX designs.
 Place the bitstream corresponding to that slot in the respective subfolder along with accel.json file.